GyaraDeez/gunman/README.md

 the official download for gunman
 only for windows for now >O<
-if you see a file named "gunman-highscore" don't edit its contents or move it out of the same folder as gunman exe because thats the "save file" and if you edit its contents say goodbye to your progress
+if you see a file named "gunman-highscore.txt" don't edit its contents or move it out of the same folder as gunman exe because thats the "save file" and if you edit its contents say goodbye to your progress